kisimediaDE/capacitor-live-activity/README.md

 getCurrentActivity(options?: { id?: string | undefined; } | undefined) => Promise<LiveActivityState | undefined>
 ```

-Returns the current active Live Activity state, if any.
+Get the current Live Activity state.

-If an ID is provided, returns that specific activity.
+If an `id` is provided, returns that specific activity.
-If no ID is given, returns the most recently started activity.
+If no `id` is given, returns the most recently started activity.

 | Param         | Type                          |
 | ------------- | ----------------------------- |